httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 The resulting exporter is converted to a setting value as:

 ~~~
-Exporter & 0x3fffffff | (Early ?
-0xc0000000 : 0x80000000)
+(Exporter & 0x3fffffff) | 0x80000000
 ~~~

-That is, the most significant bit will always be set, and the next most significant bit indicates whether the value is derived from an early exporter.
+That is, the most significant bit will always be set, regardless of the value of the exporter.
 Each endpoint will compute the expected value from their peer.
 If the setting is not received, or if the value received is not the expected value, the frames defined in this document SHOULD NOT be sent.

 ## Making certificates or requests available {#cert-available}